hpc/mpifileutils/doc/rst/dsync.1.rst

    "GB" can immediately follow the number without spaces (eg. 64MB).
    The default chunksize is 64MB.

+.. option:: --daos-prefix PREFIX

+   Specify the DAOS prefix to be used.
+This is only necessary if copying a subset of a POSIX container in DAOS using a Unified Namespace path.

+.. option:: --daos-api API

+   Specify the DAOS API to be used.
+By default, the API is automatically determined based on the container type, where POSIX containers use the DFS API, and all other containers use the DAOS object API.
+   Values must be in {DFS, DAOS}.

 .. option:: -c, --contents

    Compare files byte-by-byte rather than checking size and mtime